newle/newle.github.io/14bc kendar‘s Language School.md

 they rolled along the big road and they rolled along the little road until they were way out of country.

 4.18
-It's only when I can't sleep at night that
+It's only when I can't sleep at night that the ticking of the clock becomes loud enough to borther me.

+4.19
+Sales zoom thanks to brisk export demand. profit didn't keep up intense competition.

+4.20
+drive around with a parking break on
+It's a wonder the car could even move.

+4.21
+bone to pick up with person.
+tell it to his face instead of saying things  behind his back.

+4.22
+in a temper
+missed her usual train
+he has to walk to work

+4.23
+sad
+to be the common
+only to germans